 Jake completed a 250 hour hot yoga teacher training through Evolation Yoga in May of 2016.
 He loves teaching this amazing series that helped him lose over 50 pounds.

 I first discovered yoga in 1986 at JMU.
-I practiced Vinyasa for years at JMU and at local Harrisonburg studios.
+I practiced Vinyasa for years at JMU and Harrisonburg studios.
 In grad school, I taught Beth Shaw's YogaFit while working at UREC through an assistantship.
 My passion for Bikram's Hot Yoga started with my first class in 2010.
 There was no looking back.
 I've been a regular practitioner since the Harrisonburg studio opened.

 I love yoga because it makes me feel good and allows me to eat more pie.
-My favorite place to practice is anywhere people are gathered to sweat, breathe and break boundaries.
+My favorite place to practice is anywhere yogis are gathered to sweat, breathe and break boundaries.
 I look forward to practicing with you in our beautiful studio and maybe even sharing what I have learned on my yoga journey.

 Cathleen is a Harrisonburg yogi.
 When she started practicing yoga in 2013, she found yoga as a lifestyle.
 It is a living practice of compassion that offers contentment with less.
 In 2018, she completed her 200 hour teacher training with Yandara Yoga Institute in Bali, Indonesia.
 Cathleen likes to balance her strength-building vinyasa practice with the vulnerability and endurance of hot yoga classes.
 As an instructor, she welcomes all levels to her classes, as yoga offers different forms of wellness to everyone.
 She enjoys traveling to new places and cooking healthy food.